tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchmanagement/management-api-versions.md

 + Enable or disable [semantic search (preview)](/azure/search/semantic-search-overview).
 Semantic search is a premium feature that runs on Standard tier services.
 In this preview management REST API, use [Create or Update Services](/rest/api/searchmanagement/2021-04-01-preview/services/create-or-update) to disable semantic search at the service level to prohibit any query that invokes semantic ranking.
 You can also enable this feature on search services on the free tier for a small number of free queries.

-+ Enforce new search services to require encryption of data plane resources via [Customer Managed Keys (CMK)](/azure/search/search-security-manage-encryption-keys).
++ Enforce encryption of data plane resources via [Customer Managed Keys (CMK)](/azure/search/search-security-manage-encryption-keys).
 Use [Create or Update Services](/rest/api/searchmanagement/2021-04-01-preview/services/create-or-update) to configure this option.
 Existing search services that don't meet this requirement will be marked as non-compliant.

 + Disable scenarios that push data from Azure Cognitive Search to external resources.
 Use [Create or Update Services](/rest/api/searchmanagement/2021-04-01-preview/services/create-or-update) to set `properties.disabledDataExfiltrationOptions` to "All" or null (default).
 Disabling all scenarios turns off the following capabilities: